-Mr. Abel is a skilled and successful litigator with 28 years of experience handling substantial civil rights and employment cases, serious personal injury cases, and a broad range of business matters.
+Mr. Abel is rated AV Preeminent (TM), the highest and most prestigious rating awarded by Martindale-Hubbell (R).
+He is a skilled and successful litigator with 33 years of experience handling substantial civil rights and employment cases, serious personal injury cases, and a broad range of business matters.
 Mr. Abel has successfully prosecuted and defended more than 500 bench and jury trials, arbitrations, mediations, and administrative proceedings.
 He has been lead counsel in appeals that have made California law and argued before the California Court of Appeal and the California Supreme Court.

 Throughout the course of Mr. Abel’s legal career he has distinguished himself as a tenacious and competent advocate at all stages of a case, from early settlement to trial and then on appeal.
 He has taken and defended over 2,000 depositions and settled in excess of 1,000 cases ranging in value from thousands of dollars to millions of dollars.
 Mr. Abel has experience representing both plaintiff and defendants in all aspects of civil litigation.
 This broad range of experience and success is one reason that he has been retained by other lawyers to represent them in their legal matters.